 But dare to dig deeper and discover the details about such a transaction!

 People often think that home investors take advantage of people’s misfortune.
 Here is where we aim to prove that notion wrong.
 Disclaimer: not all “We Buy Houses Quickly For Cash” businesses adopt the same code of integrity and honesty we do!
 I find the best way to explain things is through an actual example.
 Please know that this is not always how things work out, as the numbers depend on the condition of the property and the seller’s circumstances.

 My effort will be to show that we do not lowball offers simply because the seller is in dire need to sell.

 So Let’s Dive In

-Imagine you have a house that you are considering selling.
-After a thorough market analysis, we determine that your house is worth $100K in it’s current condition, (we just picked a number).
+Imagine you have a property that you are considering selling.
+After a thorough market analysis, we determine that your home is worth $100K in its current condition, (we just picked a number).

-From our market analysis we also concluded that if the house was completely fixed up and updated, the market value would be $130K (again, we picked a number for this example).
+From our market analysis we also concluded that if the property was completely fixed up and updated, the market value would be $130K (again, we picked a number for this example).